turflads/crazy_bids/replit.md

   - Drum roll sound during active bidding (starts on first bid, stops when sold/unsold/paused)
   - Volume controls and mute toggle in Admin dashboard header
   - Audio preferences persist in localStorage
-  - Uses free Mixkit sound effects library (customizable audio sources)
+  - Uses Pixabay royalty-free sounds (Fanfare 1 by BenKirb, Drum Roll 3 by LazyChillZone)
+  - Local audio files in `client/public/sounds/` (fanfare.mp3, drumroll.mp3) - user must download from Pixabay
 - **Live Chat (Viewer Only)**: Real-time chat system exclusively for Viewer page with:
   - Message board with auto-scroll and timestamps
   - WebSocket-based real-time broadcasting to all viewers